merlijnkersten/timeslices/README.md

 As seen in figure 4, there are a plethora of frequencies between 14 days and 190 days, which are currently not well-understood nor captured by the proposed new combination of timeslices.
 It is unclear what is driving these cycles.
 Some may be related to seasonal changes, but the majority cannot easily be transcribed to either daily, weekly, or annual variations in demand or prices.
 More work is needed to determine what is behind these frequencies and whether they are important to the model.

 Lastly, this report only considered electricity production and consumption.
 Other commodities (most notably natural gas) and consumer behaviour patterns are also of interest.
 Due to the general nature of the code (see preface), it should be straightforward to expand the analysis scope to include new time series.

+## Consumer load profile extension

+I downloaded the consumer load profiles from XXX (CEPS?) website: ==LINK==.
+I assigned the various `COM_FR` processes according to the definitions.
+There are a few special cases:

+* Based on Lukáš' recommendation, I added a 'zero heating in summer' option (a), which reduces the heating load profiles by 50% in autumn and spring and by 100% in summer.
+I also added a 'zero lighting in summer' option (b), which reduces the residential lighting load profile (==CODE==) by 50% in autumn and spring, and by 100% in summer but only during day/peak hours.
+* Some processes were awarded a combination of two load profiles.
+In these cases, the load profiles were averaged as they generally showed similar annual/seasonal variability. ==discuss 3/4==.
+* The TDD5 load profile was split by region (see table ==XXX==).
+The population-weighted average of these regional profiles were taken to create a single, national TDD5-profile.
+For this, the ==13?15== Czech regions were divided into the ==8?== load profile regions as follows:

+==add region table==

+==add commercial table==

+==add residential table==

+==add other COM_FR table==

+==discuss CLP FFT==